Khrameeva-Lab/lipidomics_analysis_2021/LipidomicAnalysis.md

 Processed matrix with quantified lipid abundances can be used for downstream analysis.
-We will apply two classical multivariate approaches (PCA and PLS-DA) as well as univariate statistical methods to analyze the differences between human and macaque lipid profiles.
+We will apply two classical multivariate approaches (PCA and PLS-DA) as well as univariate statistical methods to analyze the intergroup differences between lipid profiles.

 ### Principal Component Analysis (PCA)